 You will also notice some other useful features.
 The Elastic IP [Blue Font] is hyperlinked to the AWS Console, and so is the AWS EC2 Instance ID.
 This makes it handy to use the AWS console in combination with Area 51 when required.

 RDS Advanced Features

-Enable Sleep Mode: When sleep mode is enabled, anytime the RDS is started, it will auto stop.
-This will save money over time as AWS won’t be able to bill you for RDS instances you forget about.
+Enable Sleep Mode: When sleep mode is enabled, anytime the RDS is started, it will auto-stop.
+This will save you money over time as AWS won’t be able to bill you for RDS instances you forget about.